Dish Network: Sling TV

 In May 2012, DISH launched DISHWorld, a subscription-based over-the-top streaming IPTV service, as an app on Roku devices, offering access to over 50 international television channels via broadband streaming.

 In 2014, DISH Network began to reach carriage deals with broadcasters for a new over-the-top service that would be aimed towards cord cutters as a low-cost alternative to traditional pay television.
 On January 5, 2015, DISH Network officially unveiled Sling TV, an over-the-top IPTV service designed to complement subscription video on-demand services such as Hulu and Netflix.

 Some broadcasters have been hesitant about over-the-top services such as Sling TV, showing concern that they may undermine their carriage deals with larger conventional cable, satellite and Internet TV providers.
 Time Warner initially noted that the carriage of its channels on the service was only for a "trial" basis, while both Time Warner's CEO Jeffrey Bewkes and an analyst from the firm Macquarie Capital disclosed that current contract language in DISH's OTT carriage deals with the service's content distributors would cap the number of subscribers that the service is allowed to have at any given time to 5 million.
 Neither DISH Network or its content providers have confirmed any such cap.
 As of January 2022, the service has reached 2.49 million subscribers.

 Satellite fleet

 Until 2019, most of the satellites used by DISH Network were owned and operated by EchoStar Corporation.
 DISH frequently moves satellites among its many orbiting slots so this list may not be accurate.
 Refer to Lyngsat and DISH Channel Chart for detailed satellite information.

-Dish Wireless

-Dish Wireless LLC is an American wireless network provider.
-It is a wholly owned subsidiary of Dish Network.
-Dish Wireless was founded on July 1, 2020.
-Its headquarters is located in Littleton, Colorado.
-Dish Wireless is the fourth-largest wireless carrier in the United States, with 7.98 million subscribers as of the end of Q4 2022.